Brayan2JZ/Brayan2JZ/README.md

 ###

-<p align="left">Full-Stack Developer currently working in the automotive industry and looking to transition into tech. <br><br>Passionate about building user-friendly and efficient web applications.
+<p align="left">Master Automotive Technician turned Full-Stack Developer and looking to transition into tech. <br><br>Passionate about building user-friendly and efficient web applications.
 Eager to contribute to innovative projects.</p>

 ###